maxhbr/LDBcollector/md/OFL-1.0.md

                 {
                     "tag": "PositiveJudgement",
                     "contents": "The following restriction on distributions, which is part of OFL, has been widely accepted by open source projects when it is applied to fonts: 1) Neither the Font Software nor any of its individual components, in Original or Modified Versions, may be sold by itself."
                 }
-            ],
-            [
-                "Scancode",
-                {
-                    "tag": "NeutralJudgement",
-                    "contents": "Per SPDX.org, this license has been superseded.
-This license was released\nin November 2005.\n"
-                }
             ]
         ],